tw-mosip/inji-vc-renderer/kotlin/Readme.md

        - Run Tests using `./gradlew testDebugUnitTest` or `./gradlew testReleaseUnitTest` based on the build type.

 ### API
-- `renderVC(credentialFormat: CredentialFormat, wellknownJsonString: String? = null, vcJsonString: String)` - expects the Verifiable Credential, Well-known Json and Credential Format as input and returns the list of replaced SVG Templates.
+- `generateCredentialDisplayContent(credentialFormat: CredentialFormat, wellknownJsonString: String? = null, vcJsonString: String)` - expects the Verifiable Credential, Well-known Json and Credential Format as input and returns the list of replaced SVG Templates.
     - `credentialFormat` - Enum to specify the credential format.
 Currently only LDP_VC format is supported.
     - `wellknownJsonString` - Well-known Json downloaded in stringified format.
 It is optional parameter.
     - `vcJsonString` - VC Downloaded in stringified format.